Cancer Research UK logo.

 Risks and causes of CMML

 We don't know the cause of most cases of CMML.
-But there are some risk factors Open a glossary item that can increase your risk of developing it.
+But there are some that can increase your risk of developing it.

 The risk of developing CMML increases with age.
 The average age at diagnosis is between 65 and 74 years old.
 It is slightly more common in men than women.

-Sometimes, CMML is caused by radiotherapy Open a glossary item or chemotherapy Open a glossary item treatment for cancer.
+Sometimes, CMML is caused by or treatment for cancer.
 This is called therapy or treatment related CMML.

 Gene changes

-Research has shown a number of gene Open a glossary item changes and chromosome Open a glossary item abnormalities that are important in CMML.
+Research has shown a number of changes and abnormalities that are important in CMML.
 A change in a gene is also known as a mutation.

 Doctors have identified genes where changes might lead to CMML, these include: